a provider that offers Cloud Services across

 What is the difference between a public cloud and a private cloud?

 Companies dealing with sensitive information tend to opt for a private cloud system.
-All data is securely stored and backed up in a data center.
+All data is securely stored and backed up in a data centre.
 The private system ensures that all employees are working from the same documents and can instantly access relevant information.
-Private clouds can be customised, but this tailoring requires substantial IT expertise.
+Private clouds can be customised but this tailoring requires substantial IT expertise.